CageNic/cagenic.github.io/README.md

 # Welcome to our github homepage
-No fancy plugins used to create the homepage - just markdown from the README.md file
+No fancy plugins used to create the homepage - just markdown and html from the README.md file
 And image files in /images sub folder

 <img align="right" width="400" height="400" src="/images/Homer_Simpson.png">